Ready to start learning? Find a class and enrol now!

-We first nutted out the pretérito indefinido in the Upper Elementary levels and explored its irregular forms in more detail in the Lower Intermediate levels.
+We first nutted out the pretérito indefinido and explored its irregular forms in detail in the Lower Intermediate levels.

-Of all the past tenses, the pretérito indefinido has the most irregularies.
+Of all the past tenses, the pretérito indefinido has the most irregularities.
 Thankfully there are patterns even in the irregular forms.

 Learn the verb patterns and endings for the regular verbs and memorise the irregular forms.